ChristChurchMayfair/ccm-main-gatsby/src/content/_events/rootsofjazz.md

 findOutMoreText: Learn more
 findOutMoreLink: /londonliving
 ---
-Join us on the **1st July** for an evening of live music exploring the intertwining stories Jazz and the Christian faith.
+Join us on **July 1st** for an evening of live music exploring the intertwining stories jazz and the Christian faith.